 People misuse words a lot.
 In the English language, the word genius is misused often.
-Someone or something is slightly smart, and soon the word genius is being tossed around.
+It gets tossed around a lot.
 Then there are people who really are geniuses.
-The common minimum intelligence quotient for a genius is one hundred and forty.
+The common minimum intelligence quotient for a genius is 140.

 I don't have any sort of intelligence quotient score for Tom Scholz, and so perhaps I'm just another person misusing the English language.
-I'm going to go for it here though.
-I'm calling Tom Scholz an actual genius.
-I'm reasonably sure he has an intelligence quotient score of at least one hundred and forty.
+However, I'll call Tom Scholz an actual genius.
+I'm reasonably sure he has an intelligence quotient score of at least 140.

 It's a huge mistake to link economic success with intelligence.
-Some of the most intelligent persons to have ever lived didn't care much about wealth.
-When a part of your genius mind is centered on creating art, however, you could wind up like Tom Scholz.
-He's worth more than one hundred million dollars.
+Some of the most intelligent people don't care much about wealth.
+When you focus more on creating art, however, you could wind up like Tom Scholz.
+His worth is priceless.

 Collector's Choice #10 Tom Scholz 1968 Les Paul

-Essentially the guitar Tom used for the Boston debut album is a 1968 Gibson Les Paul Goldtop Deluxe.
+The guitar Tom used for Boston's debut album was a 1968 Gibson Les Paul Goldtop Deluxe.
 Tom's a mechanical engineer, and so he modifies everything to his desires, or builds something from scratch.
-His Les Paul was no exception to this, as this Collector's Choice guitar from Gibson is very modified from a 1968 Goldtop Deluxe.
+His Les Paul was no exception.
+This Collector's Choice guitar from Gibson is modified from a 1968 Goldtop Deluxe.

 When you're a poor boy like me, you notice that price.
 That price is way beyond my range.
 Why does this thing cost so much, anyway?
 There's good reason.
 A lot of work is involved in something like this.